-- c. ensure that assumptions are not set for the purpose of counteracting the effect of prescribed assumptions set by law; - d. determine whether material assumptions, other than prescribed assumptions set by law, are reasonably consistent.
+ensure that assumptions are not set for the purpose of counteracting the effect of prescribed assumptions set by law;

+determine whether material assumptions, other than prescribed assumptions set by law, are reasonably consistent.
 The actuary should disclose any material inconsistency, and the reasons therefor, in the actuarial communication in accordance with section 4.1(d); and

+As for item a.2. above, I believe the actuary should review the prescribed assumptions for consistency as well - even though they, of course, cannot be changed.

+I may be misinterpreting this, but is this saying that the actuary should "deem" prescribed assumptions to be reasonable even if the actuary does not believe they are reasonable.

+I believe that this standard should require that the actuary identify and discuss assumptions prescribed by law used for the results that the actuary does not believe are reasonable.
+Or, as a minimum, state that such assumptions were not reviewed for reasonableness.

+I can't think of a specific example, but this sounds a little too definitive.
+It seems to me that there might be a situation when an assumption may appropriately offset a prescribed assumption knowingly and/or unknowingly. e. to the extent known to the actuary, consider consistency of assumptions with similar assumptions used for other assignments within the entity.

+3.1.4 I suggest that this section discuss the difference between "implicit" margins in the assumptions themselves versus "explicit" margins.
+Also should we state a preference for "explicit" versus "implicit" margins?
+Or, at least the need for a. some kind of quantification of any b. "implicit" margin.

+"prescribed

+assumptions

+" in Section

-- e. to the extent known to the actuary, consider consistency of assumptions with similar assumptions used for other assignments within the entity. - 3.1.4 Margins for Adverse Deviations-Where the purpose of the measurement allows for margins for adverse deviation, the actuary should consider whether it is appropriate to adjust the assumptions by including such margins, or choose assumptions that have already been adjusted.
+4 Margins for Adverse Deviations-Where the purpose of the measurement allows for margins for adverse deviation, the actuary should consider whether it is appropriate to adjust the assumptions by including such margins, or choose assumptions that have already been adjusted.
 For example, such margins may be included to allow for uncertainty in the underlying data or assumptions.
-The actuary should disclose, in accordance with section 4.1(a), any explicit adjustments made to material assumptions. - 3.1.5 Changes in Conditions-The actuary should consider any material changes in conditions or experience that were known to the actuary by the information date and that might cause assumptions that reflect prior conditions or experience to no longer be appropriate.
-Examples of changes in conditions include the following: - a. internal circumstances regarding the entity such as changes in claims processing or changes in the mix of business; or - b. external circumstances affecting the entity such as changes in the economic, legislative, regulatory, demographic, technological, and social environments. - 3.2 Alternative Assumptions and Sensitivity-If appropriate to the intended purpose, the actuary should consider using sensitivity analysis to evaluate the potential effects of reasonable alternative assumptions on the findings. - 3.3 Prescribed Assumptions Set by Law-Assumptions may be set by the actuary or set by the principal or another party, or may be prescribed assumptions set by law.
-Section 3 of this ASOP does not apply to prescribed assumptions set by law, and the actuary should refer to section 4.2 of this ASOP. - Reliance on Others-Data and analyses relevant to the assumptions may be available from a variety of sources, including the principal, representatives of the entity, investment advisers, demographers, economists, scientists, statisticians, health care providers, and other professionals.
-When the actuary is responsible for setting assumptions or assessing the reasonableness of assumptions set by others within the scope of this standard, the actuary may consider and incorporate the views of such experts, but the setting or assessment of assumptions should reflect the actuary's professional judgment.
-If the actuary states reliance on other sources and disclaims responsibility for any material assumption selected by a party other than the actuary, the actuary should disclose such reliance in accordance with section 4.2(b).
+The actuary should disclose, in accordance with section 4.1(a), any explicit adjustments made to material assumptions.

+Changes in Conditions-The actuary should consider any material changes in conditions or experience that were known to the actuary by the information date and that might cause assumptions that reflect prior conditions or experience to no longer be appropriate.
+Examples of changes in conditions include the following:

+- . internal circumstances regarding the entity such as changes in claims processing or changes in the mix of business; or - external circumstances affecting the entity such as changes in the economic, legislative, regulatory, demographic, technological, and social environments. - Alternative Assumptions and Sensitivity-If appropriate to the intended purpose, the actuary should consider using sensitivity analysis to evaluate the potential effects of reasonable alternative assumptions on the findings.

+exempt 3.3 Prescribed Assumptions Set by Law-Assumptions may be set by the actuary or set by prescribed assumptions assumptions of this ASOP does not apply to prescribed assumptions set by law, and the actuary should refer to section 4.2 of this ASOP.